AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/configure-timesheets-schedules/create-schedules.md

 product-area: system-administration;timesheets
 navigation-topic: configure-timesheets-and-schedules
 title: Create a schedule
-description: "Alina: **DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
-IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. ***** Linked to Editing Users, Editing Projects, Creating and managing groups"
+description: You can define your users' work weeks by using schedules.
+You can associate a schedule with a user or a project.
+This allows Workfront to calculate timelines and user availability.
 ---

 # Create a schedule

 <!--
-<p style="color: #ff1493;" data-mc-conditions="QuicksilverOrClassic.Draft mode">Alina: **DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
-IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS. ***** Linked to Editing Users, Editing Projects, Creating and managing groups</p>
+**DON'T DELETE, DRAFT OR HIDE THIS ARTICLE.
+IT IS LINKED TO THE PRODUCT, THROUGH THE CONTEXT SENSITIVE HELP LINKS.
+**Linked to Editing Users, Editing Projects, Creating and managing groups</p>
 -->

 As an Adobe Workfront administrator, you can define your work week by using schedules.
 You can associate a schedule with a user or a project.
 This allows Workfront to calculate timelines and user availability.